jamesmaino/jmaino_website/content/home/about.md

 # Biography

-I research and develops tools that help us better manage some of our most notorious crop pests.
-I am passionate about food security, environmental sustainability, and biodiversity preservation.
-My current role at cesar as a Senior Research Scientist provides me a unique opportunity to apply my interests and expertise at the interface of these pressing issues.
+I develop tools to remotely sense and forecast insect population dynamics (with a focus on agricultural pests).
+I am passionate about sustainable food systems, and biodiversity preservation.
+I believe enhancing our ability to sense and forecast arthopod populations will help us to both manage pests and improve the situation for those species in decline.

 In my spare time, I enjoy hiking around Australia’s wide and diverse landscapes, while taking note of the smaller natural wonders that lurk underneath my feet.